eMongoose/eMongoose/README.md

-# 👋 Hi, I’m @eMongoose
+# 👋 Hi, I’m Emily

-- I’m currently studying at Simon Fraser University ...
+I’m currently studying at Simon Fraser University

-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 eMongoose/eMongoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.